How to Delete AWS Accounts

 Export required AWS config for running cloud-nuke:

-Save the following in .envrc
+Save the following in .envrc:

 # or wherever the configuration file is